 Pedestrian Wayfinding for Downtown Long Beach

 The Downtown Long Beach Alliance is managing the design and installation of 12 new pedestrian signs on sidewalks throughout Downtown.
-Anticipated to be installed by Fall 2020, there are several desired outcomes that the DLBA has established, in partnership with the City of Long Beach:
+Anticipated to be installed by Spring 2021, there are several desired outcomes that the DLBA has established, in partnership with the City of Long Beach:

 1. Assist visitors with navigating Downtown and enhance the visitor experience, which in turn supports Downtown businesses.

 2. Enhance efforts to create a unified identity for Downtown Long Beach.

 3. Improve pedestrian connectivity within Downtown, particularly between the Downtown Core, the Waterfront, East Village and West Gateway.